 This helmet remained for the Titans’ first 19 seasons in Nashville, changing last season when owner Amy Adams Strunk completely overhauled the look, erasing much of the former uniform and helmet’s resemblance to the franchise that preceded it.

 Wrong, totally wrong.
-So, so totally wrong to take an iconic look like the Oilers and erase its history faster than the Telmarines erased Narnian history.
+So, so totally wrong to take an iconic look like the Oilers and erase its history faster than the Telmarines erased Narnian history (sorry, I’m a big fan and couldn’t resist).

 Worse yet, the current helmet resembles that of division rival, the Houston Texans, who took the Titans’ place in Houston, playing next door to the old Astrodome.